jsguy/cleartrace/README.md

 }));
 ```

-**Note:** This MUST be called inline, ie: don't call it before the callback would normally be called, so stuff like this won't work:
+**NOTE:** This MUST be called inline, ie: don't call it before the callback would normally be called, so stuff like this won't work:

 ```javascript
 //	THIS WON'T WORK, SO DON'T DO IT!